 Welcome to Nu Rho Psi

 Nu Rho Psi is the National Honor Society in Neuroscience, founded in 2006 by the Faculty for Undergraduate Neuroscience.
+We are a non-profit, grass-roots organization comprised of neuroscientists, like you.

 If you are a member of Nu Rho Psi and wish to share information about your chapter’s activities or disseminate information about how you raise funds or promote Nu Rho Psi on your campus, please post a "Best Practice" on our website.
 Here's how.